Overview

 How edit mode works

+Your intended flow is very clear and very usable.
 A privileged user is on a live page and sees an edit trigger, likely a small pencil icon in the corner of the screen.
 Clicking it opens the Layout Manager in context for that screen.
+That means the feature is not just a separate admin tool.
+It is also an in-context live editing experience.
+There is also a second way to access it from the admin sidebar, where the label is likely Layout Manager, with sub-options such as:- Modules

 - page-level entry for editing an existing screen